taisiat/bouncy-bee/README.md

 BouncyBee is a single-page game where cannon shooter meets pool and shuffleboard and Asteroids.
 The player launches a bee from a static spot, and the bee then bounces around the gameboard before decelerating to a stop.
 While the bee flies, the player has a chance to nudge its trajectory to collect points and avoid enemies.

 The player earns points when the bee flies across (pollinates!) flowers, and gets extra points if the bee lands back at the beehive.
-The player loses if the bee runs into wasps, which move across the gameboard.
+The player loses if the bee depletes its health fully, which happens when it runs into the wasps that move across the gameboard.

 Play it here! <a href="https://taisiat.github.io/bouncy-bee/">https://taisiat.github.io/bouncy-bee/</a>